AI Manifesto

 Get serious about building something of your own, even if just keeps you from putting all your eggs in the "job" basket.

-Prioritize creativity and consider whether you might have the big dreams you have for just such a time as this.
+Prioritize creativity.
+Consider whether you might have the big dreams you have for just such a time as this.

 Do whatever it takes to hear yourself think, and stop looking to "experts" to have your answers.